danalytixx/Udemy-Course/README.md

 # Udemy-Course
-Udemy Course content and code
+Udemy Course content and code for the course: AI: Data Science, ML, GenAI in Python + ChatGPT

+Find the course on udemy: https://www.udemy.com/